Here are some fun ways to teach your children positional language in a way they will remember.

 From your paper scraps box, retrieve multiple colours for paper apples and rainbow worms of target colours.
 Model for your kids how to cut a large apple and smaller, multi-coloured worms.

-Direct them to glue the apples near the centre of large paper sheets.
+Instruct them to glue the apples near the centre of large sheets of paper.
 Then ask them to stick the “red worm above the apple,” for instance, following suit with all the other worms.

 10. Eensy Weensy Spider